Carnegie Mellon University

 • A variety of Pre-College clubs based upon student interests.
 Past offerings have included: an introduction to collegiate a cappella, art clubs, fitness clubs, sports clubs, and gaming clubs.

-• Visits to local museums and art galleries (free of charge with the Arts Pass access on students' CMU ID card).
+• Visits to local museums and art galleries (free of charge with the Arts Pass access on students' CMU ID cards).

 • An on-campus fireworks display on the night of the 4th of July.

-In addition to the formal Pre-College activities, our residential staff will also be responsible for engaging their floor/building community through a variety of programs and activities.
+In addition to formal Pre-College activities, our residential staff works hard to engage their floor/building community through a variety of programs and activities.

 We also encourage Pre-College students to create their own programming with the aid of residential staff.
 These can include personal interest/hobby events (like a musical instrument jam or a book club), relaxation events (like yoga or meditation), or inter-cultural events (like Big Questions or society’s news discussions).